Migrating to a new Liquidsoap version

 Legacy systems used to expect ISO-8859-1 (also known as latin1) for metadata inserted into mp3 streams via the icy mechanism.

 It seems that, nowadays, most software expect UTF-8 out of the box, including for legacy systems that previously assumed other encodings.
-Therefore, by changing this default value, we try to match exectations of the largest number of users of our software.
+Therefore, by changing this default value, we try to match expectations of the largest number of users of our software.

 If you are using one of these outputs, make sure to test this assumptions with your listners’ clients.
 If needed, the characters encoding can be set to a different value using the operator’s parameters.